Back to All Events

 Global Changemakers Workshop -Decision Making in an Age of AI

-Now in its fourth year, the workshop brings together a small cohort of young leaders from across the Aspen global network.
+The 2026 Global Changemakers Workshop, now in its fourth year, brings together a small cohort of young leaders from across the Aspen global network.
 Previous editions have been held in Berlin, Warsaw, and Bogotá, building a growing network of over 60 alumni engaged in public leadership, policy, and civic life.
+The 2026 workshop will be hosted in Hyderabad, India by the Ananta Aspen Centre.

 Theme: Decision Making in an Age of AI